calvinlfer/Weather-Manager/README.md

     else ppJson(data); // successful response
 });
 ```

+### Cassandra Table Creation
+Akka Persistence Cassandra takes care of creating the tables by default.
+Be warned that it uses some questionable
+defaults so you definitely do not want to use these defaults in production.
+You want a Replication Factor greater than 1
+along with a read and write consistency of quorum or any other configuration that yields consistent results.

 ## Running the application
 The easiest way to run the application is using `sbt run`, if you want to run this against local DynamoDB then run: